Artur93gev/AngularJS-RequireJs/README.md

 	Running application

-		. grunt (it we'll be open your own machine's 9000 port (localhost://9000))
+		. grunt (it will open your own machine's 9000 port (localhost://9000) in your default browser)